 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Mt.
-Davis (within shouting distance of this marker); T/Sgt.
-Melvin F. Wooten (approx. 5.1 miles away); Negro Mountain (approx. 5.8 miles away in Maryland); The Fuller-Baker House (approx. 6.2 miles away in Maryland); Grantsville (was approx. 6.2 miles away in Maryland but has been reported permanently removed. ); The National Road (approx. 6.2 miles away in Maryland); General Braddock’s 5th Camp (approx. 6.3 miles away in Maryland); Leo J. Beachy (approx. 6.3 miles away in Maryland).
+Davis (within shouting distance of this marker); Baughman Rocks (approx. 0.7 miles away); T/Sgt.
+Melvin F. Wooten (approx. 5.1 miles away); Negro Mountain (approx. 5.8 miles away in Maryland); The Fuller-Baker House (approx. 6.2 miles away in Maryland); Grantsville (was approx. 6.2 miles away in Maryland but has been reported permanently removed. ); The National Road (approx. 6.2 miles away in Maryland); General Braddock’s 5th Camp (approx. 6.3 miles away in Maryland).
+Touch for a list and map of all markers in Fort Hill.

 Categories. • Education • Environment • Natural Features • War, US Civil •

 More.
 Search the internet for John Nelson Davis.